HongSin1/MLOPS_Assignment/README.md

 --| models/ – Includes machine learning or statistical models utilized in data analysis.

---| notebooks/ – Jupyter notebooks for exploratory data analysis and prototyping.
+--| notebooks/ – Jupyter notebooks for EDA, model training and saving.

---| src/ – Source code for the main functionality of the project.
+--| src/ – Source code for the backend (web app) of the project.

---| static/ – Contains static assets like images, CSS, or JavaScript files.
+--| static/ – Contains CSS styles

 --| .gitignore – Specifies files and directories to be ignored by Git.